maxjustus/sinatra-authentication/readme.markdown

 * Add email functionality
   > Confirmation emails
   > Forgotten password emails
-* Add pluggable Twitter OAuth support
-  > Along with 'login using twitter' buttons in views
 * Look into what might be neccesary to allow for logging in using Ajax

 ## Maybe